 Goal E: Improve our understanding of the consequences of an aging society to inform intervention development and policy decisions

-- E-1: Understand how population aging and changes in the social, economic, and demographic characteristics of cohorts reaching old age affect the health and well-being of older adults in the United States and other countries.
+- E-1: Understand how population aging and changes in the social, economic, and demographic characteristics of cohorts reaching old age affect the health and well-being of older adults in the U.S. and other countries.

-- E-2: Understand how social and economic factors throughout the lifespan affect health and well-being and lead to health disparities at older ages.
+- E-2: Understand how social and economic factors throughout the lifespan affect health and well-being at older ages.

 - E-3: Conduct research aimed at modifying organizational or individual behaviors in order to improve important health outcomes among members of population groups at older ages.

-E-1: Understand how population aging and changes in the social, economic, and demographic characteristics of cohorts reaching old age affect the health and well-being of older adults in the United States and other countries.
+E-1: Understand how population aging and changes in the social, economic, and demographic characteristics of cohorts reaching old age affect the health and well-being of older adults in the U.S. and other countries.

-- Analyze the effects of social and demographic factors on health and well-being at older ages.
-Educational attainment, for example, is one of the strongest correlates of physical health and cognitive functioning at older ages, and changes in family structure can affect both the need for and the supply of informal caregivers.
+Analyze the effects of social and demographic factors on health and well-being at older ages.
+For example, educational attainment is one of the strongest correlates of physical health and cognitive functioning at older ages.
 We will support research to unravel the reasons for such connections, help project health and long-term care needs, and devise ways to intervene and to reduce disparities.

-- Encourage comparative analyses to evaluate the impact of institutions and networks on population and individual well-being and foster longitudinal studies on aging.
-Other countries have larger proportions of their populations at older ages than the United States, and some of those with currently younger populations are aging at a much more rapid rate.
-We will support comparative research on the effects of these changes on behavior, and we will evaluate institutional reform efforts to gain insights useful both in the United States and elsewhere for enhancing population health.
+Encourage comparative analyses to evaluate the impact of institutions and networks on population and individual well-being and foster longitudinal studies on aging.
+Other countries have larger proportions of their populations at older ages than the U.S., and some of those with currently younger populations are aging at a much more rapid rate.
+We will support comparative research on the effects of these changes on behavior, and we will evaluate institutional reform efforts to gain insights useful both in the U.S. and elsewhere for enhancing population health.

-- Examine the bases for individual and societal attitudes toward older people and develop effective strategies to improve them.
-Older people may be the target of inaccurate and negative stereotypes and discrimination.
-We will support research to explore the causes of these negative attitudes and develop strategies to counter them with community and other interventions.
-For example, engaging older people in meaningful volunteer work may prove to be a "win-win" situation, replacing the image of dependence with one of active and productive citizenship.
+Examine the bases for individual and societal attitudes toward older adults and develop effective strategies to improve them.
+Older adults may hold negative attitudes about their own aging or be the target of inaccurate and negative stereotypes and discrimination.
+We will support research to explore the causes of these negative attitudes and develop strategies to counter them with behavioral, community, and other interventions.
+For example, engaging older adults in meaningful volunteer work may prove to be a “win-win” situation, replacing the image of dependence with one of active and productive citizenship.
+Understanding the individual, interpersonal and institutional drivers of both positive and negative attitudes toward aging can help identify malleable targets for intervention.

-- Continue research on the measurement of subjective well-being in a policy-relevant framework.
-Measurement of subjective and psychological well-being in population-based surveys and in intervention studies holds potential for understanding how older adults' lives are impacted by major challenges of aging, including retirement, caregiving, living with disability, onset of illness and impending death, and for assuring that interventions promote not only better health, but better quality of life at older ages.
+Continue research on the measurement of subjective well-being in a policy-relevant framework.
+Measurement of subjective and psychological well-being in population-based surveys and in intervention studies holds potential for understanding how older adults’ lives are affected by major challenges of aging, including retirement, caregiving, living with disability, onset of illness and impending death, and for ensuring that interventions promote not only better health, but better quality of life at older ages.

 E-2: Understand how social and economic factors throughout the lifespan affect health and well-being at older ages.

 Individual differences in potential for a healthy and secure old age emerge in midlife.
-For example, work and other decisions by people in their 50s and 60s are already affected by chronic conditions and disability.
+For example, chronic conditions and disability influence work and employment decisions for many older and even middle-aged individuals.
 NIA will continue to:

-- Support and conduct research that models and measures the economic risks of old age with the potential for developing interventions to protect against these risks and adverse health consequences.
-Demographic and retirement income trends lead to expanding economic risks among older Americans and concomitant impact on health.
+Support and conduct research that models and measures the economic risks of old age with the potential for developing interventions to protect against these risks and adverse health consequences.
+Demographic and retirement income trends lead to expanding economic risks among older Americans and associated impact on health.
 Many Americans will require long-term care, but few purchase private insurance to support formal care expenses.
-We will support research to understand the behavioral aspects of demand for insurance against these old age risks.
+We will support research to understand the behavioral aspects of demand for insurance against these older-age risks as well as alternative models to support efficacious long-term care.

 E-3: Conduct research aimed at modifying organizational or individual behaviors in order to improve important health outcomes among members of population groups at older ages.

-Research examining the cognitive effects of work and retirement, the basic science of behavior change, and changing environmental defaults to influence health-related aging outcomes have generated findings with enormous practical implications.
-Country comparisons available through harmonized surveys have revealed the role of a longer work-life in maintaining cognitive function.
-Recent evidence suggests that personality and self-control are relatively stable individual traits that predict long-term health and mortality.
-NIA will continue to support interventions involving behavioral treatments, economic incentives, dynamic recursive treatment regimes, and conditioned incentives interventions to promote adaptive behaviors in midlife and older age.
+Research examining the cognitive effects of work and retirement as well as changing environmental defaults to influence health-related aging outcomes have generated findings with enormous practical implications.
+Country comparisons available through harmonized surveys have revealed the role of a longer work/career life in maintaining cognitive function.
+Recent evidence also suggests that changes in the economic incentives within the Medicare program increase the use of preventive services.
 We will support research to better understand the factors in the health care system that support prevention and the successful management of disease.
+Through support of research that identifies institutional mechanisms that affect health, NIA will encourage institution-level interventions involving economic, organizational, and systemic interventions to promote better health and reduce health disparities.